Arizona Border Security and Community Recovery Act

 B. Assets forfeited pursuant to this section shall be deposited in a restricted account administered by the attorney general to fund investigations, prosecutions and victim services related to labor trafficking and exploitation.

 13-1385.
-Unlawful worker retaliation; classification; pilot program
+Unlawful worker retaliation; classification

 A. An employer, labor contractor or any person acting on their behalf commits unlawful worker retaliation if the person, with the intent to retaliate for or prevent the reporting of a violation of law, knowingly: